eumelzocker/maptoy/docs/en/tile-providers.md

 **Policy notes:** Registration and attribution to Thunderforest and the underlying data sources are required.
-Standard terms permit browser/on-device caching, even for offline use, but prohibit caching proxies and other redistribution. maptoy's server-side archive therefore needs separate permission.
+Standard terms permit browser/on-device caching, even for offline use, but prohibit caching proxies and other redistribution. *maptoy*'s server-side archive therefore needs separate permission.
 Respect the account plan, quota, and any provider response limiting the request rate.